 Members of the Faculty who are LFHom level and above can elect to have their practice(s) included in the British Homeopathic Association practitioner directory and the Find a Homeopath directory.

 Keep in touch with your Faculty colleagues through our members’ newsletter which includes the latest news from the Faculty and the wider homeopathic community, useful case studies, an update on the newest research, details of upcoming events, and reports from international conferences and gatherings.

-Membership for holders of the LFHom and above includes access to a password protected area of the website where visitors can take part in the discussion forum and get access to a range of resources exclusive to members.
+All members can gain access to the password protected area of the website where visitors can take part in the discussion forum and get access to a range of resources exclusive to members.

 A network of local groups throughout the UK and Republic of Ireland provide opportunities for CPD and the chance to make contact with other members either socially or to share experiences.

-The Faculty runs a regular programme of CPD seminars and a bi-annual conference, the British Homeopathic Congress – all members of the Faculty are entitled to a discounted rate for the Congress.
+The Faculty runs a regular programme of CPD seminars and a biennial conference, the Faculty of Homeopathy Congress – all members of the Faculty are entitled to a discounted rate for the Congress.
 To find out what’s coming up visit the events section.

 We can provide PowerPoint presentations, both for giving introductory talks to other healthcare professionals and to members of the public on homeopathy.

-Members and Fellows receive corporate membership of the leading international homeopathic body European Committee for Homeopathy (ECH) and associate membership of Liga Medicorum Homoeopathica Internationalis (LIGA) as well as access to 'Homeopathy' (PubMed).
-The Faculty is represented at the highest levels in both these organisations and plays an active part in the international community.
+Members and Fellows receive corporate membership of the leading international homeopathic body European Committee for Homeopathy (ECH) as well as access to 'Homeopathy' (PubMed).
+The Faculty is represented at the highest level within the ECH and plays an active role in the international community.